fun4seb/GitNotes/2020 ~ Fall/GEOG220/GEOG220 - Week 1+2.md

 2. An interest in describing the characteristics of the Earth
 3. A knowledge of who/what lies beyond our own "world"

-- This means that **all early peoples were geographers, not just Europeans**
+- This means that **all early/indigenous peoples were geographers, not just Europeans**
-	- Europeans underestimated the geographic capabilities of early peoples
+	- Europeans underestimated the geographic capabilities of indigenous peoples
 		- This was perhaps because we didn't consider basic geographical skills as valuable
 		- Preconceived colonialist ideas about "primitive" people blinded Europeans from recognizing the geographic skills of indigenous peoples.
 They often tried to rationalize how they could hold this expertise, theorizing the knowledge must be left behind from "lost civilizations"